 Fast Wi-Fi is more important than ever.
-Either you need it for work purposes or just streaming the latest show on Netflix or watching last night NBA highlights on Youtube.
-Sluggish Wi-Fi can be frustrating coupled with eternal loading screens and the buffering of video and audio.
-This situation can be confusing as there are multiple reasons why your Wi-Fi may be working on a speed slower than intended.
+Either you need it for work purposes or just streaming the latest show on Netflix or watching last night’s NBA highlights on YouTube.
+Sluggish Wi-Fi can be frustrating, coupled with eternal loading screens and the buffering of video and audio.
+This situation can be confusing, as there are multiple reasons why your Wi-Fi may be working at a speed slower than intended.
 It could be the strength of the Wi-Fi, your device or router, the wireless channel, or even the network itself.
 In this article, we’ll be looking at what may be causing your slow Wi-Fi.

 Why is Your Wi-Fi slow?

 There can be several factors slowing down your Wi-Fi speed.
 We will look into them one by one to understand and fix those.
 Here are the most common problems that slow down the Wi-Fi.